leeruibin/RORem/README.md

 ## Acknowledgements

-This implementation is developed based on the [diffusers](https://github.com/huggingface/diffusers/) library and utilizes the [Stable Diffusion XL-inpainting](https://huggingface.co/diffusers/stable-diffusion-xl-1.0-inpainting-0.1) model.
+This implementation is developed based on the [diffusers](https://github.com/huggingface/diffusers/) library, [LCM](https://github.com/huggingface/diffusers/blob/main/examples/consistency_distillation/train_lcm_distill_lora_sdxl_wds.py) and utilizes the [Stable Diffusion XL-inpainting](https://huggingface.co/diffusers/stable-diffusion-xl-1.0-inpainting-0.1) model.
 We would like to express our gratitude to the open-source community for their valuable contributions.

 <details>